 Where does O-Wool’s merino wool come from?

 I source USDA/GOTS certified organic merino from farms in South America.
 There are many excellent yarn companies who focus on wool grown in the USA.
-O-Wool has always focused on certified organic fibers.
+O-Wool has always focused on certified organic fibers and will continue to do so.
 Wool production in the USA is a small industry, and even smaller is the certified organic wool industry.
 However, with a recent renewed interest in consuming items grown and produced in the USA, this market is growing.
-Maybe someday I will be able to source certified organic wool from the USA.
+Maybe someday I will be able to source certified organic wool from the USA!

 The certified organic cotton is grown in Texas.
 The alpaca fiber comes from small family farms within an hour radius of Philadelphia.
-I have personally met the majority of the alpacas and they are extremely well cared for.
+I have personally met the majority of the alpacas and they are extremely well cared for, and quite adorable.

 What information can you share on the welfare of the sheep?